 Information for parents of babies

-Currently in the UK, children are immunised at 4 and 12 months of age with MenC (one dose at each visit, the second given as a combined Hib/MenC ).
-A routine MenC booster immunisation for teenagers will start in the 2013/14 academic year.
-It will be offered at around 14 years of age (in school year 9 or 10) at the same time as the current teenage Td/IPV booster.
+Currently in the UK, children are immunised at 3 and 12-13 months of age with MenC (one dose at each visit, the second given as a combined Hib/MenC ).
+A routine MenC booster is being given at around 14 years of age (school years 9 or 10 in England and Wales, 11 in Northern Ireland and S3 in Scotland) at the same time as the current teenage Td/IPV booster.

 In Ireland babies 2, 4 and 6 months of age get MenC (one dose at each visit) along with the other vaccines (DTP, Hib and polio) in the routine Childhood Immunisation Programme.